passbolt/passbolt_help/_posts/configure/2022-02-02-configure-mfa-yubikey.md

 {% include layout/row_start.html %}
 {% include layout/col_start.html column="7" %}

-Passbolt Pro Edition since v2.5 supports Yubikey OTP as a multi factor authentication option.
+Passbolt Pro Edition since v2.5 and CE since 3.9 supports Yubikey OTP as a multi factor authentication option.
 Yubico OTP is a simple authentication mechanism that is supported by all YubiKeys out of the box.

 {% include messages/notice.html